 Assistance in Becoming a Glen Lake Guardian

 The Glen Lake Association is here to help all watershed residents become Guardians.
-Feel free to consult with our “experts” on some of your more sophisticated projects.
+Feel free to consult with us on some of your more sophisticated projects.
 We’ll help you directly or point you in the right direction to get the help you need.

 Mrs. Meyer’s Clean Day household cleaners are earth-friendly and made with plant-derived ingredients and essential oils.